Gerald Keefe Head of Global Banking for the Americas, HSBC

 Prior to joining HSBC in 2021, Gerry had a 14-year career at Citi, including seven years in the Asia-Pacific region with responsibility for the region’s corporate banking efforts across 16 markets and Japan.
 Prior to moving to Asia, Gerry was in Capital Markets Origination leading the bank’s Global Securitized Products business.
 In his last role at Citi he was responsible for the bank’s global client coverage effort for the Treasury and Trade Solutions business.

-Gerry serves on the board of A Better Chance, and he also serves on the board of the Institute of International Bankers, which ensures that federal and state banking laws and regulations provide international banks operating in the United States with the same competitive opportunities as domestic banking organizations.
+Gerry serves on the board of A Better Chance, the oldest and only non-profit organization of its kind supporting access for high-performing middle and high school students of color to independent day schools, boarding schools and parochial schools.
+He also serves on the board of the Institute of International Bankers, which ensures that federal and state banking laws and regulations provide international banks operating in the United States with the same competitive opportunities as domestic banking organizations.

 Gerry earned an BA from Tulane University in 1993 and a JD from George Washington University School of Law in 1998.